RedHatInsights/policies-ui-frontend/README.md

 When you want to test your code with unit tests please use `jest` which is preconfigured in a way to collect codecoverage as well.
 If you want to see your coverage on server the travis config has been set in a way that it will send data to [codecov.io](https://codecov.io) the only thing you have to do is visit their website (register), enable your repository and add CODECOV_TOKEN to your travis web config (do not add it to .travis file, but trough [travis-ci.org](https://travis-ci.org/))

+## Tools

-## Generating types from Openapi file
+### Generating types from Openapi file

 The ui-frontend depends on types from the ui-backend, these are generated from the Openapi spec file, run `yarn schema` to reload the types.
 Generate types can be found in: `src/generated/`, check `package.json` for more info.

-## Generating random trigger history
+### Generating random trigger history

-To generate random trigger history, it is needed to have access to kafka and kafkacat installed.
+#### Requirements
+ - Access to Kafka topic
+ - kafkacat installed and in the PATH

+#### Usage
-To do so, simple run `yarn pushhost --account <account-number> --alert-count <number-of-elements>`.
+Run `yarn pushhost --account <account-number>`.

 Use `yarn pushhost --help` for more information.
-For the specifics of what information is being sent, check [src/cli/pushhost.ts](src/cli/pushhost.ts).
+For the data being sent, check [src/cli/pushhost.ts](src/cli/pushhost.ts).

-You can store the account number in .push-host.env under the `INSIGHTS_ACCOUNT` and omit the argument from the command line.
+You can store the account number in .push-host.env under the `INSIGHTS_ACCOUNT` and omit the argument from the command line if used frequently.

 ```bash
 $ cat .push-host.env